JamesGecko/jamesgecko.github.com/_posts/2012-05-10-vorkosigan-omnibus.md

 #### Memory
 This isn't in an omnibus, isn't on the CD, and is really important.
 Surprise!
 Go give Ms. Bujold money.

+#### Miles in Love
+Contains _Komarr_, _A Civil Campaign_, and _Winter Fair Gifts_

 #### Miles, Mutants & Microbes
 Contains _Falling Free_ (set 100 years before Miles is born), _Labyrinth_ (again!) and _Diplomatic Immunity_.
 This is also an acceptable starting point, in my humble opinion.

-#### Miles in Love
-Contains _Komarr_, _A Civil Campaign_, and _Winter Fair Gifts_

 #### Captain Vorpatril's Alliance
-Unpublished at the time of writing.
+A standalone title about Ivan You Idiot.
+Unpublished at the time of writing (edit: It's out!).
 But what if you've read everything before this point?
 Like one of [Pratchett's auditors](http://en.wikipedia.org/wiki/Auditors_of_Reality), you'll have to stop here, flailing helplessly (but logically!) before preceding.
 Oh, cruel fate!
 Etc.

 #### Cryoburn
 You escaped the logic trap.
 What are you, a human?
 A time traveler?
 Anyway, this is the latest.
 One of the best.
 I started here.
 Read this.